e-governance-academy/CTAC/README.md

 Community Tools Against Corruption
 ## About the repository

-This repository contains information about the Community Tools Against Corruption (CTAC) Documentation and source codes.
+This repository contains information about the Community Tools Against Corruption (CTAC): documentation and source codes.

 ## CTAC source code